Vendor Managed Inventory

 To establish a proper VMI relationship, you must have access to a significant amount of data from your customers, including POS and inventory adjustments.
-This data provides you the information necessary to create an optimal inventory management plan.
-Additional uses for this information include order management, income planning, parts and supplies planning, HR and more.
+This data provides you with the information necessary to create an optimal inventory management plan.
+Additional uses for this information include order management, income planning, parts, supply planning, human resources, and more.

 Rather than guessing how much product a customer will need based on intuition or limited information, VMI gives both parties the right information needed to optimize the supply chain.

 Strategic Business Alliances